2xG/koombea_contact_importer/README.md

 ```shell
 $ bundle exec rails s
 ```
+then you can access the application on following URL http://localhost:3000

 For background job processing you need to start Sidekiq:
 ```shell
 $ bundle exec sidekiq